poras2001/Linottemagiskfont/README.md

 Works with KSU as well.

 # Download:
-Download this module from here.
+Download this module from [here](https://github.com/poras2001/Linottemagiskfont/releases/tag/release) and flash it in magisk or ksu.

 Tested on my poco m2 pro on A12 and A13 versions.